puranik3/ey-mfe-using-react/documents/lab-guide-microfrontend-workshops-app.md

 ```
 - __IMPORTANT__: Note especially how the search params changes in the memory router of the workshops app, syncs up with the browser router of the host container app (thus reflecting in the window location, i.e. address bar in the browser).

-## Step 17: Fetching the details of the correct workshop
+## 18: Fetching the details of the correct workshop
 - Now that we have enabled routing let us fetch the details of the correct workshop in the workshop app's `src/components/workshops/WorkshopDetails/WorkshopDetails.js`
 ```jsx
 import { useParams } from 'react-router-dom';